dictation-toolbox/Caster/docs/readthedocs/Rule_Construction/Basic_Caster_Rules/Basic_Rules.md

 The example above shows how spoken words can be passed in as parameters.
 However, it is also possible to pass in unspoken arguments to your function.
 These are added as additional arguments to `Function`.

 The example below shows how this works.
-Note how &quot;fruit&quot; and &quot;animals&quot; are received automatically by `busy_func`, while &quot;stuff&quot; and &quot;things&quot; must be added directly.
-Also recall that since &quot;animals&quot; is optional, a default value must be provided.
+Note how `fruit` and `animals` are received automatically by `busy_func`, while `stuff` and `things` must be added directly.
+Also recall that since `animals` is optional, a default value must be provided.

 ```python
 from dragonfly import *